MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-contact-item-from-a-vcard-file-and-save-the-item-in-a-folder.md

 ﻿---
-title: 'How to: Create a Contact Item from a vCard file and Save the Item in a Folder'
+title: 'Create a Contact Item from a vCard file and Save the Item in a Folder'
-TOCTitle: 'How to: Create a Contact Item from a vCard file and Save the Item in a Folder' ms:assetid: b207b584-ffcf-4ac5-ab1f-4f91d43000e1 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb646856(v=office.15) ms:contentKeyID: 55119826
+TOCTitle: 'Create a Contact Item from a vCard file and Save the Item in a Folder' ms:assetid: b207b584-ffcf-4ac5-ab1f-4f91d43000e1 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb646856(v=office.15) ms:contentKeyID: 55119826